For Students

 Full-time externships

 Full-time externships are available but do require additional course planning.
 Interested students need to look at CWSL Academic Policies and plan to take all bar and required courses before the externship.
-Students considering full-time externships should consider the following options three trimesters before their anticipated externship:
+Students considering full-time externships should consider the following options two semesters before their anticipated externship:

-1. Take two trimesters of 16 units and one trimester of 17 units.
+- Take two semesters of 16 units and one semester of 17 units.